Why the coming dashboard inflation does not solve everything.

 If power users are focused solely on analytics, you might not even need dashboards: They would already know what the data tells them.

-Dashboards will solve old problems (merging and visualising data in a comprehensible way) as they create new ones (introducing complexity outside of people’s normal comfort zone).
+Dashboards will solve old problems (merging and visualising data in a comprehensible way) as it creates new ones (introducing complexity outside of people’s normal comfort zone).
 They are a turning point that change how we consume data, not a tipping point that enable anyone-and-everyone to suddenly be an expert analyst.

 Brainpower will still be needed to dive into data deliverables, expertise will still be needed to link different sources and create a more powerful overview.